wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Installation ==

 1. Your WordPress site must be running PHP5 or better.
 This plugin will fail to activate if your site is running PHP4.
-1. Be sure that Contact Form 7 and/or Fast Secure Contact Form is installed and activated (this is an extension to them)
+1. Be sure that any of Contact Form 7, Fast Secure Contact Form and/or JetPack is installed and activated (this is an extension to them)
 1. Fast Secure Contact Form should be at least version 2.9.7

 Notes: